Abhi-Gan/Wheelchair_AI/README.md

 # Wheelchair_AI
 Chat server for questions about wheelchair.
 Custom fine tuned using ~200 Reddit posts + their comments

+For full functionality you need a .env file with OPENAI_API_KEY and REDDIT_CLIENT_ID and REDDIT_CLIENT_SECRET

 Run the server with the following command:
 `python3 wheelchair_server.py`
 The server should then run on http://127.0.0.1:5000.
 You'll be able to see this on the terminal.